-It is perfectly OK if the web-site [run by the real owner] uses a third-party e-Mail server to process this type of eMail.
-Such an e-Mail could/would be considered as SPAM because the sender/your Visitor [they give their e-Mail Address] would be different from the real sender [the web-site e-Mail Server].
+It is perfectly OK if the person or web-site [run by the real owner] uses a third-party e-Mail server to process eMail.
+Such an e-Mail could/would be considered as SPAM because the sender’s real e-Mail would be different from the purported sender [the web-site e-Mail Server].
 This is GOOD SPAM !
 Or it should be ?
-There is however nothing to stop the Visitor typing in a totally bogus e-Mail address, e.g. firstname.lastname@example.org.

 Common sense will prevail.

 Real Bogus SPAM [depending on your point of view] is when someone makes an e-Mail shot via a third-party server, i.e. they want to send a Zillion e-Mails, but not from their account.
 Maybe there are good reasons for this.
 We are not judging.
-If they do this then as above your ISP and or e-Mail program may mark this as SPAM.
+If they do this, as above, your ISP and or e-Mail program may mark this as SPAM.
 Actually some ISPs are fussy [gMail] – others not so much depending on the tech used to send the e-Mail.

 That sort of discussion is not important in the context of this POST.

 So: bottom line – the e-Mail may be valid and quite bonefide, albeit that it didn’t originate or was not processed [sent] by the same address as the one stated as the e-Mail Sender Name.
-So, using the above example the Sender Name on the e-Mail will be Richard Nixon [email: email@example.com] but the actual sender could be firstname.lastname@example.org.
+So, using an example the Sender Name on the e-Mail could be Richard Nixon [email: email@example.com] but the actual sender could be firstname.lastname@example.org.
 Looks a bit suspicious ?